jonjoncardoso/quarto-template-for-university-courses/README.md

 ## Publishing the website

 I recommend you set up a **GitHub Action** for this.
-Just follow the official [Quarto instructions](https://quarto.org/docs/publishing/github-pages.html#publish-action) for that.
+Just follow the instructions in the official [Quarto instructions](https://quarto.org/docs/publishing/github-pages.html#publish-action).

-# More information

-Click on the links below to learn how to best use this template, and how to contribute to it.